Joe Wade retained as running backs coach; Cameron Norcross and Ron Antoine named assistant coaches

 Adams was a second-round draft pick of the Green Bay Packers in 2014 and started games as a rookie.
 Burse (2014) and Harper (2015) both were signed as undrafted free agents out of Fresno State and Burse was the starting punt returner for the Denver Broncos the majority of his rookie season.

 Antoine joined the Bulldog staff after spending the 2010 and 2011 seasons as the wide receivers coach at South Alabama.
 There he guided Courtney Smith, who set Jaguar single-season receiving records and became the first player in school history to be invited to the Senior Bowl.

 Prior to his time at South Alabama, Antoine spent two seasons as an assistant coach at Arkansas.
-His duties with the Razorbacks included assisting with the running backs, full backs and tight ends, scouting the opposition, helping with practice scripts and game plans and evaluating and developing self scouting reports.
-He also evaluated the performance of UA's offensive players and assisted in recruiting.
+His duties with the Razorbacks included assisting with the running backs, full backs and tight ends, in addition to other duties.

 His first season with the Razorbacks in 2008 saw Arkansas pick up wins over nationally ranked opponents Auburn and Tulsa.
 In 2009, Arkansas finished with an 8-5 record after defeating East Carolina in the AutoZone Liberty Bowl.
 That year, the Razorback offense set school single-season records for points, passing yards, touchdown passes and total offense.

 From 2006-07, Antoine coached running backs and assisted with special teams at Wofford.
 The Terriers won the 2007 Southern Conference championship, advancing to the quarterfinals of the Football Championship Subdivision (formerly NCAA Division I-AA) playoffs en route to a 9-4 finish.